Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Preliminaries

 \subsection{PRC-Based Watermarking Schemes}

-In this subsection, we formalize the key properties of a watermarking scheme for generative models based on PRC in~\Cref{def:watermarking_scheme}.
+We formalize the key properties of a watermarking scheme for generative models in~\Cref{def:watermarking_scheme}.
 Informally, \textit{robustness} captures the difficulty of removing the watermark under bounded disturbance, \textit{soundness} requires a negligible false positive rate, and \textit{undetectability} means that no efficient adversary can detect the presence of a watermark with non-negligible advantage.

-\begin{definition}[Watermarking Scheme] Let $\Sigma$ be a fixed alphabet and $\echannel: \Sigma^* \rightarrow \Sigma^*$ be a channel with the security parameter $\lambda$, a watermarking scheme is a tuple of polynomial-time algorithms $(\mathsf{Setup},\mathsf{Wat},\mathsf{Detect})$ that satisfy \begin{itemize} \item (Robustness) For any content $x \leftarrow \mathsf{Wat}(\mathsf{prompt})$,
+\begin{definition}[Watermarking Scheme] Let $\Sigma$ be a fixed alphabet and $\echannel: \Sigma^* \rightarrow \Sigma^*$ be a channel with the security parameter $\lambda$, a watermarking scheme is a tuple of polynomial-time algorithms $(\mathsf{Setup},\mathsf{Wat},\mathsf{Detect})$ that satisfy \begin{itemize} \item (Robustness) For any content $x \leftarrow \mathsf{Wat}_{\mathsf{pk}}(\mathsf{prompt})$,

 \item (Soundness) For any fixed $c \in \Sigma^*$,